 11.1.1 UE procedure for determining slot format

 This clause applies for a serving cell that is included in a set of serving cells configured to a UE by slotFormatCombToAddModList and slotFormatCombToReleaseList.

+For shared spectrum operation, this clause applies for a serving cell that is included in a set of serving cells configured to a UE by AvailableRB-SetPerCell-r16, searchSpaceSwitchTrigger-r16 and co-DurationPerCell-r16.

 If a UE is configured by higher layers with parameter SlotFormatIndicator, the UE is provided a SFI-RNTI by sfi-RNTI and with a payload size of DCI format 2_0 by dci-PayloadSize.